 - What does Apple mean sexually?

-- Who was the first man in the earth?
+- What was the forbidden fruit in the Bible?

 - What is the name of the forbidden fruit?

-- Where is the Garden of Eden located today?
+- Where is the tree of good and evil?

 What does Apple mean sexually?